kunal-singh/nextjs-monorepo-template/README.md

-# Next.js Starter Template
+# Next.js+Nx Starter Template

-This is a comprehensive starter template for Next.js projects, designed to provide a robust foundation for scalable and maintainable web applications.
-It leverages modern tools and best practices to streamline development and enhance code quality.
+This is a comprehensive starter template for Next.js projects powered by Nx, designed to provide a robust foundation for scalable and maintainable web applications.

 ## Features